simonesilvestroni/m2m-website/_originalmusicproductions/after-1989.md

 ---
 ## The story

-<p class="lead fs-2"><strong>Three decades after the fall of the Berlin Wall</strong>, <em>After 1989</em> is the tale of how a young man escaped Germany in 1945, while his grandson made the other way round, looking for answers that he could only find in 2017.</p>
+**Three decades after the fall of the Berlin Wall**, _After 1989_ is the tale of how a young man escaped a concentration camp in 1945, while his grandson made the other way round, looking for answers that he could only find in 2017.

 <div class="my-5 pb-4 text-center">
-  <a class="btn btn-lg btn-m2m btn-m2m-cta" href="/blog/after-1989-full-story/" title="Read the full story"><span class="small text-uppercase">Read the full story</span></a>
+  <a class="btn btn-lg btn-m2m btn-m2m-cta py-3 px-4 fw-bold" href="/blog/after-1989-full-story/" title="Read the full story"><span class="text-uppercase fs-4">🔗 <strong class="d-inline-block ms-1">Read the full story</strong></span></a>
 </div>

 ## Release